dkomanov/dkomanov.github.io/public/data/posts/2018-03-12_try-with-resources/scala-try-with-resources.md

 }
 ```

 `close` can throw an exception, therefore exception thrown in try-block might be swallowed.
 How to deal with it?
-There solution isn't "neat".
+The solution isn't "neat".

 ```
-var exception: Throwable = null var file: InputStream = _ try {
+var exception: Throwable = null val file: InputStream = _ try {
   // read from stream
 } catch {